 - In a large bowl, add dried bread, cooked vegetables, and broth mixture.
 Stir to combine until the bread has softened and absorbed some of the liquid.
 You may need to work with half at a time, depending on the size of your largest bowl.

 - Pour into the prepared 9x13 dish.
-Bake for about 40 to 45 minutes.
-Cover with foil if the top starts to get too brown (I covered mine about halfway).
+Bake for about 40 to 45 minutes, or until lightly browned and the eggs are no longer runny.
+Lightly cover with foil if the top starts to get too brown (I covered mine about halfway).

 Notes